 Analysis and Results

 This sections provides the simulated ETA results including the propagation of systematic nuclear data uncertainty.
 The neutron flux timing profile does not include the σsys as the source mapping removed the time history data from the initial trans- port problem.
 First, the Monte Carlo simulation results pertaining to the neutron flux environment and foil pack activations are provided.
-The Monte Carlo results determined the impact of nuclear data covariance on the radiation transport simula- tion.
+The Monte Carlo results determined the effect of nuclear data covariance on the radiation transport simula- tion.
 Covariance analysis was only performed on ETA, not the objective TN+PFNS.
-As such, the final results are indicated by the MCNP derived mean value with the bootstrapped uncertainty from the Sampler trials performed.
+As such, the final results are indicated by the MCNP-derived mean value with the bootstrapped uncertainty from the Sampler trials performed.
 Next, the results of the neutron flux unfolding are shown which indicate the level of confidence of the foil pack to unfold the neutron flux for the ETA experiment.
 Finally, the fission product distribution and individual isotope production is provided.

 ETA Monte Carlo Simulation Results